Boston Children's Hospital: Center on Media and Child Health

-The Center on Media and Child Health (CMCH) is a non-profit organization based at Boston Children's Hospital.
+The Digital Wellness Lab, founded by Dr. Michael Rich, was launched in March 2021.
+It evolved from the Center on Media and Child Health (CMCH), which was a non-profit organization based at Boston Children's Hospital.
 CMCH was founded in 2002, by pediatrician Michael Rich, Associate Professor of Pediatrics at Harvard Medical School; and Associate Professor of Society, Human Development, and Health at Harvard T.H.
 Chan School of Public Health.

-CMCH conducts scientific research to improve the understanding of media influence and provide evidence-based expertise to initiatives and programs that address children's involvement with media.
+CMCH conducted scientific research to improve the understanding of media influence and provided evidence-based expertise to initiatives and programs that address children's involvement with media.

-CMCH researchers investigate correlations between media use and children's physical and mental health outcomes, measuring media exposure in youth.
+CMCH researchers investigated correlations between media use and children's physical and mental health outcomes, measuring media exposure in youth.
 Combining techniques of momentary sampling and video capture, this method is more sensitive to the variety of media used, more responsive to media multitasking, and more accurate in its capture of both media content and usage time.

 Precision Vaccines Program

 The Precision Vaccines Program (PVP) is a multi-disciplinary academic program employing cutting edge technologies such as systems biology, human in vitro modelling and adjuvant science to advance discovery and development of vaccines tailored for vulnerable populations.
-Led by Dr. Ofer Levy, the Precision Vaccines Program focuses on improving vaccine safety and effectiveness of vaccines including those against infectious diseases and fentanyl overdose.
+Led by Ofer Levy, the Precision Vaccines Program focuses on improving vaccine safety and effectiveness of vaccines including those against infectious diseases and fentanyl overdose.